mallocator/gulp-international/readme.md

  * Replace links to standard versions with internationalized versions (can probably also just be done with using tokens for imports)
  * Extract non code strings from source and list them as still missing translations
  * Warn about unused translation strings
- * Make translations available as environment variables in jade/js/coffeescript/etc.
+ * Make translations available as environment variables in jade/js/coffeescript/etc. (although you can already replace strings anywhere)
+ * Support streams... although that seems like a pain to implement